realworldocaml/book/en/06-variants.md

-The `Base` tag is what allows you to tie the `blang` to your application, by letting you specify an element of some base predicate type, whose whose truth or falsehood is determined by your application.
+The `Base` tag is what allows you to tie the `blang` to your application, by letting you specify an element of some base predicate type, whose truth or falsehood is determined by your application.
 If you were writing a filter language for an email processor, your base predicates might specify the tests you would run against an email, as in the following example.

 ```ocaml
 # type mail_field = To | From | CC | Date | Subject